- What exactly constitues a week’s Annual Leave?

 It’s not possible to enter in Annual Leave entitlements from the Leave Tab of Xero.
 You enter this in through the Employment Tab, by putting in standard hours.
 Then, when it’s time for the Annual Leave to be entered into the employee record (usually after 12 months of employment), Xero just looks at the standard hours, and makes a calculation.
 Its almost always – Hours Per Day x Days per Week x 4 weeks and it makes the entry automatically.

 A very common question we get asked is “but my employee has flexible and changing hours – how many hours / days per week do I put in as Standard Hours?”

 This doesn’t mean your employee will only get paid Annual Leave based on the Minimum Hours.
-But it does mean you won’t be overpaying Annual Leave, which would happen if you entered in Standard Hours, and the employee ended up averaging less than those Standard Hours.
+But it does mean you won’t be overpaying Annual Leave, which would happen if you entered in a higher number of Standard Hours and the employee ended up averaging less than those Standard Hours.

-Are you Recording and paying Annual Leave correctly?
+Are you recording and paying out Annual Leave correctly?